johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Getting angry never makes things better.
 To deal with stress need to get perspective (zoom way in or zoom way out).
 Return to the present moment.
 Accept the obstacle. (via Marcus Aurelius)

 - Dont make things worse: When you find yourself in a hole, stop digging.
-  Practically means that anger, action without plan (aka reaction) doesnt help, it hurts.
+  Practically means that anger, action without plan (aka reaction) doesn't help, it hurts.
   Remove emotion and make a plan (aka respond)

-- Value time more than possesions.
+- Value time more than possessions.
 (Seneca)

 - Be ruthless to things that dont matter.

 ### Stoic Test Strategy
-   > Set backs can be reframed as challenges to test our strength of character.
+   > Set backs can be re-framed as challenges to test our strength of character.
-   > Reframing turns negative situation into positive oppurtunity to prove yourself worthy.
+   > Re-framing turns negative situation into positive opportunity to prove yourself worthy.
    > We control how we frame situation we experience"
-   > Reframing helps us control our Response, allows up to be nice/decent to one another.
+   > Re-framing helps us control our Response, allows up to be nice/decent to one another.
    > "We are bad men living among bad men, one thing that can calm us down is to be easy on each other"
    > Worth spending time and energy developing a plan to minimize emotional harm from unexpected (and inevitable) setbacks.

  - We are fundamentally a divided self:  Mind vs Body.
 Conscious (rational) vs unconscious/emotions (automate/base)
    Note: unconscious emotions are important.
 There is a lot that is easy at an intuitive level that is hard to rationalize ("gut feelings").
 Often correct.
-   Can use mindfulness/BQ has a hack to tap into these acient algorithms
+   Can use mindfulness/BQ has a hack to tap into these ancient algorithms

  - To succeed in a Stoic Test Challenge need 1) plan effective workarounds 2) avoid getting caught in negative emotions.